Amadox/foxhole_wnnbot/README.md

 ## Foxhole - Warden News Network Discord Bot

-Reads war correspondence from the [official Foxhole Discord channel](https://discord.gg/S8mb6DS) and
+Reads war correspondence from the [official Foxhole Discord](https://discord.gg/S8mb6DS) and
 * analyzes it, tracking relevant statistics.
 * reports Warden propaganda to other Discord servers/channels based on it.
   * Currently active at [Syther's/Foxtrot's Discord](https://discord.gg/5SujEGJ), filtered for general EU servers only